 “We have a choice.
 We can enhance life and come to know the Universe that made us, or we can squander our fifteen billion year heritage in meaningless self destruction.” – Carl Sagan

 With Klaus Verbodon at the helm, DopCo International Enterprises (stock symbol DIE) grew into the world’s most profitable conglomerate.
 The key to Verbodon’s success was a corporate research facility dedicated to studying neurotransmitters.

-The game changer for DopCo was a controversial report that Klaus understood better than the scientists working on the research.
-After a careful reading, the DopCo CEO started a computer file and named it Dopamine Rules.
-Then he condensed the report into 106 points, starting with:
+The game changer for DopCo was a controversial report Klaus understood better than the scientists working on the research.
+After a careful reading, the DopCo CEO started a computer file, named it Dopamine Rules, and condensed the report into 106 points, starting with:

-- All human behavior can be explained in terms of protecting and triggering dopamine flow.
+- All human behavior can be explained in terms of maintaining dopamine flow.

 - The most common (unacknowledged) addictions are to Maslow’s deficiency needs (d-needs) for safety/power, acceptance/approval/attention, esteem/status.

 - D-need addicts rely on dopamine-induced ignorance to avoid, misinterpret, and/or dismiss information that threatens the only thing they care about — dopamine flow.

 - Esteem addicts offer enormous profit potential because they’ll obscenely overpay for products that trigger dopamine with expectations of inflating esteem.

 - It doesn’t matter how much addicts understand about neurotransmitters, they’re still addicts.